-The QCDP is a dental plan that offers a comprehensive range of benefits.
-Effective July 1, 2011, the QCDP will be administered by Delta Dental of Illinois.
-The monthly premium and the Dental Schedule of Benefits are not changing for FY 2012.
+The Quality Care Dental Plan (QCDP) is a dental plan that offers a comprehensive range of benefits administered by Delta Dental of Illinois.
 The QCDP reimburses only those services listed on the Dental Schedule of Benefits (available on the Benefits website).
 Listed services are reimbursed at a predetermined maximum scheduled amount.
 Each plan participant is subject to an annual plan deductible for all dental services, except those listed in the Schedule of Benefits as 'Diagnostic' or 'Preventive'.
 The annual plan deductible is \$125 per participant per plan year.
 Once the deductible has been met, the plan participant has a maximum annual dental benefit of \$2,500 for all dental services.